yonghoonlee/pyMaxPro_lite/README.md

 Simple MaxPro space-filling algorithm implementation in python.

-The code utilizes MaxPro criterion described in [Joseph, Gul, and Ba](https://doi.org/10.1093/biomet/asv002), but does not contain fancy functionalities that the original authors implemented in R language.
+The code utilizes MaxPro criterion described in [V. Roshan Joseph, Evren Gul, and Shan Ba (2015)](https://doi.org/10.1093/biomet/asv002), but does not contain fancy functionalities that the original authors implemented in R language.

 ## How to install